Every year, my students at Stanford GSB who want to work for startups ask me for advice on where they should work.

 Why Mid-Size Private Companies?

 After we talk, I offer to give my students a spreadsheet of 45-50 private companies, U.S.-based or with a strong presence here, that fit my description of an ideal company to work for.
-I compile this list each year by talking to about 10-15 venture capitalists at the premier venture firms.
+I compile this list each year by talking to about 10-15 venture capitalists at the premier venture firms (We’ve updated this list for 2014, see link below)

 All our advice on Silicon Valley careers is based on a simple idea: that your choice of company trumps everything else.
 It’s more important than your job title, your pay or your responsibilities.